Courtesy navigation

 Most companies carry out IT asset management by building an IT inventory listing all their IT equipment.
 This type of asset tracking can bring several benefits to your business:

 • Fewer unnecessary purchases.
 Central asset tracking gives you an overall view of the equipment in your business.
-For instance, you can check for unused software before buying a new copy or signing up for a new web-based service.
+For instance, you can check for unused software before buying a new copy.

 • Advance warning of upcoming expense.
 Once you have an inventory, you can see what’s due for replacement and which items have life left in them.